velvia/links/data_eng.md

 * [Local-first Cooperation](
 * https://local-first-cooperation.github.io/website/#relationship-with-other-architectural-building-blocks) - a pattern of distributed resilience by having local groups cooperate without centralized coordination.
 Also talks about Reactive.
   - Not strictly about distributed systems, but related (hint: CRDTs are foundational)s: [Local-First Software Development](https://www.inkandswitch.com/local-first/)
+* [Five-Minute Rule for the Cloud: Caching in Analytics Systems](http://andrew.nerdnetworks.org/other/CIDR_2025_Cloud_5_Minute_Rule.pdf) - summary of cost model for cloud object store based analytics and at what point it is "worth it" to cache

 ### BlockChain Systems